Build, protect and deploy apps across any platform and mobile device

 Sometimes, IoT providers have lots of expertise in hardware and the devices they provide but less in cloud and UI development.
 Rollbase enables them to produce a complete solution quickly and with limited resources and expertise in responsive cloud-based web app development as well.
 This gives them the edge to focus their resources on developing devices and controllers instead of applications.

-If you want to learn more, Dr. S. Dharmavasan, Director at Kingslake, will share his experience using Rollbase to build TranSmart, a smart and innovative workforce transport management system with IoT capabilities.
-Register for the webinar today.
+If you want to learn more check out this customer case study webinar from Dr. S. Dharmavasan, Director at Kingslake, who shares his experience using Rollbase to build TranSmart, a smart and innovative workforce transport management system with IoT capabilities.

 Thierry Ciot is a Software Architect and Product Owner on Progress Rollbase.
 Ciot has gained a broad experience in the development of products ranging from development tools to production monitoring systems.
 He is using his expertise to create a low code/rapid application development platform that provides a “Yes!” user experience.
 He is now focusing on responsive and adaptive modern web applications for public and private clouds.
 He holds two patents in the memory management space.